Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Observability with set-valued output uncertainty

-for some $T>0$; here $d_{\Gamma}(.,.)$ is the distance metric defined on output tubes. \end{defn} The term \textit{weakly}, suggests that the corresponding conditions are valid for $\bar{x}_0$, and not for all $x \in \mathbb{X}$.
-This definition ensures that for finite horizon observability ($T>0$), output tube generated by $x_0$ is distinct from those generated by neighboring initial states.
-The Fig.~\ref{fig:tubesunobs} illustrates an unobservable and a observable mapping from a initial condition in the set based setting.
-Here the finiteness of trajectory is necessary as the application requires a finite horizon solution depending on the task.
-A notion of short time observability has been used before for trajectory generation in deterministic output case by Alaeddini, Morgansen and Mesbahi~\cite{alaeddini17}.
+The term ``{weakly}'' Definition~\ref{Obs} suggests that the corresponding conditions are valid for $\bar{\bm x}_0$ in a local neighborhood and not necessary for all $\bm x \in \mathbb{X}$.
+This definition ensures that, for finite horizon observability ($T>0$), the output tube generated by $\bm x_0$ is distinct from those generated by neighboring initial states.
+Fig.~\ref{fig:tubesunobs} illustrates this for $\bm x_0$, depicting unobservable (left) and observable maps (right), respectively.
+In Fig.~\ref{fig:tubesunobs}, the output tubes are generated for $\bar{\bm x}_0$ and a state $\bm x$ in the neighborhood of $\bar{\bm x}_0$, with a fixed input sequence.
+For the case shown on the left panel of the figure, the output tubes are indistinguishable as the separation metric is zero; as such, $\bar{\bm x}_0$ is not observable.
+On the contrary, the case shown on the right panel has a positive separation between the output tubes; as such, $\bar{\bm x}_0$ is observable.

-Note that from Definition:\ref{Obs}, we observe that horizon time for distinguishing initial conditions, e.g., $T$, may need to be arbitrarily large.
-This is not suitable for finite horizon optimal control problem, where for a fixed horizon $T'<T$ the system may become unobservable at $\bar{x}_0$.
-Therefore observability condition needs to be imposed for a fixed $T$, where any initial condition $x_0 \notin B_{\delta}(\bar{x}_0)$ is distinguishable from $\bar{x_0}$.
-Here $B_{\delta}(\bar{x}_0)$ is a ball around $\bar{x}_0$.
-To define the observability metric we will pick a horizon $T>0$ such that $\delta>0$ is arbitrarily small.
-Now that a notion of observability has been established, we can design a state observer for the system Eq. (\ref{Eq:sys1}-\ref{Eq:sys2}).
-We will first define a notion for conditioning for observer design suitable for our set-valued analysis.
+An important aspect of set-valued observability of importance for path planning is the finiteness of the planned trajectory.
+Observability in general does not require a ``short-horizon" distinguishability condition and $T$ in Definition:\ref{Obs} can be arbitrarily large.
+A notion of short-time observability has been used for trajectory generation in deterministic output case by Alaeddini, Morgansen and Mesbahi~\cite{Alaeddini19Obs}.
+Here, by solving to optimize for observability in the trajectory planning problem, the intention is to search for a map where states are observable within the planning horizon.

+Therefore, an observability condition must be imposed for a fixed $T$, where any initial condition $\bm x_0 \notin B_{\delta}(\bar{\bm x}_0)$ is distinguishable from $\bar{\bm x_0}$.
+Here, $B_{\delta}(\bar{\bm x}_0)$ denotes a ball around $\bar{\bm x}_0$.
+In order to optimize for observability, the conditioning notion for observer design is defined for the set-valued analysis.
+A metric can then be defined to characterize observability, a term that will subsequently be embedded in an optimization objective for estimation-aware planning.